This printed article is located at http://investor.ascottreit.com/our_corporate_governance_culture.html

-The Board presently comprises seven Directors, four of whom are IDs.
-The Chairman of the Board is an ID.
-Profiles of the Directors are provided on pages 18 to 22 of this Annual Report.
-The recommendation in the Code for a lead independent director to be appointed does not apply to the Manager as the Chairman is an ID, he and the CEO are separate individuals, and they are not related to each other.
+The Board presently comprises eight Directors, four of whom (including the Chairman) are IDs.
+The recommendation in the Code for the appointment of a lead independent director does not apply to the Manager as the Chairman is an ID, and he and the CEO are separate individuals, who are not related to each other.

-On the bases of the declarations of independence provided by the relevant non-executive Directors and the guidance in the Code, the Board has determined that Mr Tan Beng Hai, Bob, Mr Zulkifli Bin Baharudin, Mr Sim Juat Quee Michael Gabriel and Ms Elaine Carole Young are independent directors, as defined under the Code.
-Each of them had recused himself or herself from deliberations on his or her own independence.
+On the bases of the declarations of independence provided by the relevant non-executive Directors and the guidance in the Code and the SFR, the Board has determined that Mr Tan Beng Hai, Bob, Mr Zulkifli Bin Baharudin, Mr Sim Juat Quee Michael Gabriel and Ms Elaine Carole Young are independent directors.
+Each of them had recused himself or herself from the Board’s deliberations respectively on his or her own independence.

 At all times, the Directors are collectively and individually obliged to act honestly and with diligence, and in the best interests of Ascott Reit.
-The Manager has established a policy that its Directors recuse themselves from participating in any discussions concerning a transaction in which they may be in a conflict of interest situation.
-Each of the Directors has complied with this policy and recused himself or herself from participating in any Board deliberations on any transaction which could potentially have given rise to a conflict of interest.
+The Manager has established a policy that its Directors disclose their interests in transactions and any conflicts of interests, and recuse themselves from any discussions concerning a matter in which they may be in a conflict of interest situation.
+Each of the Directors has complied with this policy.
+Compliance by the Directors is duly minuted.

 Chairman and Chief Executive Officer